STANTHEGR8/KPF/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://chat.openai.com/c/LICENSE) file for more details.

-**Note:** This is a basic readme file providing an overview and instructions for running the program.
-You may want to include additional sections such as installation instructions, troubleshooting, or a detailed explanation of the algorithms used, depending on your requirements and the complexity of the project.